codyaverett/memento/personal/books/Staff Engineer.md

 	- Write five design documents, and pull the similarities out.
 - To write an engineering vision:
 	- Write five engineering strategies, and forecast their implications two years into the future.
+- Leave all your "most brilliant" ideas out of these documents